cmdimkpa/Percival/README.md

 # Percival
-Percival is a micro-programming language for performing ETL tasks
+Percival is a micro-programming language for performing ETL tasks.

+Percival script code allows you to manipulate data using pure Python or Pandas expressions within Percival macros.

 ## Running Percival (pcv) scripts